otakupahp/sdk-license-manager-for-woocommerce/README.md

 ```
 # License Manager Constants
-define( 'LMFW_API_URL', 'https://example.com/wp-json/lmfwc/v2/' ); //Replace with the URL of your license server
+define( 'LMFW_API_URL', 'https://example.com' ); //Replace with the URL of your license server (without the trailing slash)
 define( 'LMFW_CK', 'ck_xxxxx' ); //Customer key created in the license server
 define( 'LMFW_CS', 'cs_yyyyy' ); //Customer secret created in the license server
 define( 'LMFW_PRODUCT_ID', [111,222] ); //Set an array of the products IDs on your license server